Amazon Echo: How to adjust EQ and sound controls by voice

 Amazon has announced new equaliser (EQ) and sound mode controls.
 These let you personalise the tone of the audio playing on your speakers, AV receivers, and sound bars by simply saying, “Alexa, crank up the bass,” “Alexa, turn up treble,” or “Alexa, set TV mode.”

-The new EQ features include both bands (defines audio frequency ranges) like bass midrange, and treble, so you can refer to the bands by name to strengthen or weaken low-to-high audio frequencies, as well as Modes (equaliser presets for playback), such as movie, music, or night, so you can fine-tune playback of a type of music or environment.
+The new EQ features include three named bands (defining audio frequency ranges) like bass, midrange, and treble, so you can refer to the bands by name to strengthen or weaken low-to-high audio frequencies, as well as Modes (equaliser presets for playback), such as movie, music, or night, so you can fine-tune playback of a type of music or environment.
 For more technical details, see Amazon's release here.

 Which commands will adjust Alexa's EQ and sound controls?